mordvintsevmv/quantori_homework_4/README.md

 To fulfill all the criteria, more than 100 autotests have been developed using the Jest library, which check all the necessary conditions.

+---

 ### <a name="solutions-exercises">Exercises</a>

 For some functions, no conditions were set for specific values.
-Therefore, it was decided to develop various exceptions and perform some additional checks.
+Therefore, it was decided to develop various exceptions and perform some additional checks by myself.

-Learn more about the various solutions:

 ---